-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts. - You can also press the button at any time while the list is being played, and then choose the phone that you wish to select.
+- Push the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts.

-• The selected phone will be used for the next phone call.
-If the selected phone is not available, the Uconnect® Phone will return to using the highest priority phone present in or near (approximately within 30 ft (9 m)) the vehicle.
+- You can also push the button at any time while the list is being played, and then choose the phone that you wish to select. - The selected phone will be used for the next phone call.
+If the selected phone is not available, the Uconnect® Phone will return to using the highest priority phone present in or near (approximately within 30 ft.
+[9 m]) the vehicle.